Published On: Apr 19 2013 02:48:16 PM EDTUpdated On: Apr 22 2015 02:00:00 AM EDT

 2014: Albert Pujols of the Los Angeles Angels becomes the 26th MLB player to reach 500 career home runs, connecting for two homers in a 7-2 win over the Washington Nationals at Nationals Park in Washington, D.C.
 He became the third youngest to reach the milestone and also the first player to hit career home runs 499 and 500 in the same game.

-2013: Folk singer and guitarist Richie Havens, known for soulful covers of pop and folk songs, and his opening performance at the 1969 Woodstock Festival, dies of a heart attack at age 72 in Jersey City, N.J.
+2013: Folk singer and guitarist Richie Havens, known for soulful covers of pop and folk songs, and his opening performance at the 1969 Woodstock Festival, dies of a heart attack at age 72 in Jersey City, New Jersey.

 2010: After burning for two days following an explosion that killed 11 crewmen, the Deepwater Horizon drilling rig sinks into the Gulf of Mexico off the coast of Louisiana.
 The well continued to gush oil at the seabed, causing the largest offshore oil spill in U.S. history before it could be temporarily capped on July 15.
 Relief wells were used to permanently seal the well by Sept.
 19, 2010.